Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Proof of concept by numerical tests

 \subsection{Synthetic data (randomly perturbed)}

-Let us consider the same setting as in the previous subsection but with randomly perturb the output data.
+Let us consider the same setting as in the previous subsection but with randomly perturbed output data.
 In every time-step we add independent normally distributed vectors $n_i \in \R^m$ leading us to the perturbed data given by

-We show results for $\sigma\in \{0.01, 0.05, 0.25\}.$ Figure~\ref{fig:output_noise} shows a study of the outputs for different noise levels.
-The increasing noise level is clearly visible in the plots of the reference date (left column) and the difference (right column).
-The approximations of the output signals in the middle are very similar for the different noise levels, which proves the robustness of the approach with respect to random perturbations.
-For $\sigma=0.25$ the noise superimposes the difference of the outputs.

-In Figure~\ref{fig:cost_noise} (left) the evolution of the cost functional for the different noise levels is shown.
-The influence of the noise is clearly visible, the higher the noise level the higher the cost values.
-However, the optimal cost is only $0.27\%$ of the initial cost for $\sigma = 0.01$, it is $0.6\%$ of the initial cost for $\sigma = 0.05$ and $7\%$ for $\sigma = 0.25$.
-As the optimal outputs are very robust, we conclude that the difference in the cost is mainly driven by the noise.
-The Frobenius norm differences of the optimized system matrices and the matrices used for the data generation are plotted in Figure~\ref{fig:cost_noise} (right).
-The noise has only marginal influence on these graphs.
-Moreover, the graphs look very similar to the deterministic case in Figure~\ref{fig:cost_det} (right).
-This underlines the robustness of the algorithms w.r.t.~noisy data.